dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### 🔍 Insights
 - **Overall Conversion Rate opportunity**: A 15.1% overall conversion rate indicates room for improvement.
-- **Strong user acquisition trend**: The consistent growth in total users from 2020 to 2025 highlights successful brand building and increasing appSteady user growth from 2020 to 2025 indicates increasing brand visibility and app popularity.
+- **Strong user acquisition trend**: The consistent growth in total users from 2020 to 2025 highlights successful brand building and increasing app popularity.
 - **Dominance of Paid Conversions**: The "Paid vs. Non-paid Conversion" pie chart reveals that:
   - ***Paid:*** Users who subscribed without using a free trial (77.1% of Converted users).
   - ***Non-paid:*** Users who first tried the app with a free trial and then subscribed (22.9% of Converted users).